Hoisting

 Default value assignment

-Hoisting is nothing but the creation of lexical environment.
-The compiler just pulls up the variables to its corresponding lexical environment map where it belongs to.
+Hoisting is just the creation of the lexical environment.
+The compiler pulls each variable up to the lexical environment map it belongs to.

 Block Scope

-In JavaScript, block scope is any code within flower brackets.
+In JavaScript, block scope is any code inside curly brackets.
 But not functions.

 if, for and while loops, closures, etc.